I’ve recently re-written My Story and I realise how much I’ve changed since I last wrote it two years ago.

 When you read My Story you’ll see that learning NLP and working with a coach who believed in me were fundamental in being able to take the first step.
 This was just the start and I’ve continued to learn and grow so that I can help clients in new ways.

 What have I learned?
 Well I know a lot more about grief and how to work through it (both the theory and practice following the death of my dad), I’ve learned about self-compassion, how to develop shame resilience, and the importance of reclaiming creativity.
-I combine these and much more in the Let Go and Move On Programme.

 Finding cheerleaders and role models